High Court rules vaccination mandates for educators and health workers justified

 - Covid 19 Omicron: Defence, police vaccine mandates ...

+evidence presented before the court that the vaccine mandate order is not fit for purpose."

+The group was to go away and consult with its legal team, but it's likely the decision would be appealed, Shaw said.

-Minister Chris Hipkins said the ruling affirmed mandates could be used in certain higher risk settings.
+Covid-19 Response Minister Chris Hipkins said the ruling affirmed mandates could be used in certain higher-risk settings.

 "The mandate for health and disability workers was found justified, and remains in place.